Compiled by Edith Johnson, LMFT

 How Do I Develop Resiliency to Help Me Get Through This?

-First of all remember that, while many things may never be quite the same, they will not always be this stressful for most of us.
-Be kind to yourself and to others, your family, your friends and strangers.
-We are all stressed, but it’s no one’s fault.
-While mistakes have been made along the way, most, even government leaders, have never been in a situation like this before and so they are guessing and trying to figure things out as they go.
+While many things may never be quite the same, they’ll not always be this stressful for most of us.
+Be kind to yourself and others.
+We’re all stressed, but it’s no one’s fault.
+While mistakes have been made along the way, most, even government leaders, have never been in a situation like this before; we’re all trying to figure things out as we go.

-No matter how small your room figure out how to move…it will help you physically stay healthy as well as emotionally.
-If you can get outdoors and take a walk, a jog, sit in the sun…these are healing and refreshing activities.
-(During the 1918 Spanish flu pandemic, the patients in hospital tents who were taken out in the sun during the day had a much higher rate of recovery and survival than those who were kept inside all the time.)
-We need vitamin D (a supplement can help if there is not sun available) and the enjoyment of nature.
-If you can only sit at a window and look outside, spend a few minutes doing that each day even if it is looking up at the sky.
+No matter how small your room is, figure out how to move.
+This will help you to physically stay healthy as well as emotionally.
+If you can get outdoors and take a walk, a jog, or sit in the sun, these are healing and refreshing activities.
+During the 1918 Spanish flu pandemic, the patients in hospital tents who were taken out in the sun during the day had a much higher rate of recovery and survival than those who were kept inside all the time.
+We need vitamin D (a supplement can help if there isn’t sun available) and the enjoyment of nature.
+Even if you can only afford to sit at a window and look outside, spend a few minutes doing that each day.

-Some people say “Don’t think about it and it won’t bother you so much” but that can make it worse, not better.
+Some people say, “Just don’t think about it and it won’t bother you so much”, but that makes it worse, not better.
 We often start with shock: many of us are shocked at the speed with which our world has changed and all of our security and routine has been taken away from us.
 Acknowledge your pain, your fear, your anger, your sadness.
 Grief can trigger many different emotions and each person experiences change and loss differently.

-How do you reassure a child who is anxious or upset.
-Talk calmly, quietly and reassuringly to them.
+How do you reassure a child who is anxious or upset?
+Talk calmly, quietly, and reassuringly to them.
 You can do that for yourself as well.
-Self talk is so important.
+Self-talk is so important.
 “We will get through this.”
 “I can grow through this” “Most people are going to be ok”.
-Truthful statements to counter statements that are extreme.
+Truthful statements to counter extreme statements.
 Other ways to manage anxiety are deep breathing, listening to peaceful music, drawing, playing with a child in your family, enjoying nature, etc. Do your best to calm yourself and those around you and let others reassure you.

 Too much news can be overwhelming.
-Some information is necessary, too much is overwhelming and anxiety producing.
+Some information is necessary, but too much is overwhelming and anxiety-producing.
 Find a good book to read, play games with roommates and/or family, play music, sing or listen to music, etc.

-It is easy to waste time, stay in bed, spend too much time playing video games or watching TV.
-Plan times into your day for as many varied activities and necessary activities as possible: cooking and eating healthy food, cleaning, gardening if you have a yard, exercising, reading, interacting with family and friends.
+It’s easy to waste time, stay in bed, and spend too much time playing video games or watching TV.
+Plan times into your day for as many varied and necessary activities as possible: cooking and eating healthy food, cleaning, gardening if you have a yard, exercising, reading, and interacting with family and friends.
 Keep living as much as you are able to.

-Worship and prayer, faith in God and trust in Him at difficult times can bring immeasurable peace and hope.
-If you are a believer in the God of the Bible He is your hope and He tells us, not only to expect trouble, but also that He will be with us and guide us in the midst of it: John 14:26-27; Matt 28:20b; Phil 4:6-9; Prov 3:5-6.
+Worship and prayer, faith in God, and trust in Him at difficult times can bring immeasurable peace and hope.
+If you are a believer in the God of the Bible, He is your hope and He tells us not only to expect trouble, but that He’ll be with us and guide us in the midst of it: John 14:26-27; Matt 28:20b; Phil 4:6-9; Prov 3:5-6.

-If you would like prayer or have questions about any part of this please reach out to the person who shared it with you.
-As we walk together we can not only survive, but grow and hopefully thrive again.
-We don’t have to go this alone.
+If you’d like prayer or have questions about any part of this, please reach out to the person who shared it with you.
+As we walk together, we must not only survive, but grow and hopefully thrive again.
+We don’t have to go through this alone.

 Resources Related to Resiliency During COVID 19 Pandemic